 As a minimum, the approach must include the requirements that-

+(a) when consulting on an investment need, Transpower must-

+invite interested persons to provide views or information relevant to possible non-transmission solutions to meet that need; and

+provide sufficient information to enable interested persons, including potential proponents of non-transmission solutions to propose non-transmission solutions; and

-(a) when consulting on an investment need, Transpower mustinvite interested persons to provide views or information on or relevant to possible non-transmission solutions to meet that need;; andwhen developing its long list of options to consult on, Transpower must take those views and information into account to the extent they have been provided prior to or during the period in which the long list is developed, including pro-actively engaging with the parties providing them, where appropriate; and when consulting on ashort list of investment options that includes a non-transmission solution, Transpower must invite interested persons to provide more comprehensive proposals in respect of that type of non-transmission solution.
+Transpower need not seek proposals for non-transmission solutions from interested persons prior to the initial consultations on its long list of options, but must take those views and information on or relevant to possible non-transmission solutions into account to the extent they have been provided prior to or during the period in which the long list is developed, including pro-actively engaging with the parties providing them, where appropriate; and

+when consulting on its long list of options, Transpower must -

+include potential non-transmission solutions in its list of options; and

+invite interested potential proponents of non-transmission solutions to provide information or proposals on non-transmission solutions; and

+when developing the short list of investment options that includes a non-transmission solution, Transpower must invite proponents of non-transmission solutions to provide comprehensive proposals in respect of their non-transmission solution(s).

-The invitation described in subclause (3) must grant interested persons 6 weeks to respond, subject to subclause (5).
+The invitations described in subclauses (3)(c) and 3(d) must grant interested persons and proponents of non-transmission solutions 6 weeks to respond, subject to subclause (5).

 For the purpose of subclause (4), the approach may specify a longer or shorter period where appropriate in light of the factors specified in subclause (1).

-and
+MAJOR CAPEX PROJECTS (STAGED)

+Approach to consulting on major capex project (staged)

+The consultation requirements for the commencement of a major capex project (staged) are as set out in subclauses I1 to I5.

+The consultation requirements for all subsequent unapproved staging projects of the major capex project (staged) are, in relation to all such staging projects consultation on the following matters:

+updates on the investment need;

+updated relevant demand and generation scenarios and updates on demand and generation scenarios variations;

+updates of key assumptions;

+update of options to meet each investment need;

+invitation for proposals on non-transmission solutions; and

+the investment test if there is material difference between the method or parameters of the investment test between stage one and the subsequent stage.

+The extent of consultation by Transpower for the purposes of I6(2) shall be commensurate with the materiality of changes identified in I6(2) but shall contain sufficient information to enable interested and affected parties to engage on all unapproved staging projects of the major capex project (staged).